-As far as I can make out, this seems to be because:
+As far as I can make out, the problems some people experience with loading csv files into excel seem to be because:

-- they do not know how to get to the text import wizard (Office 2007 in particular is non obvious)
+they do not know how to get to the text import wizard (Office 2007 in particular is non obvious) See screenshot below.

 In Office 2007, it seems that the trick is to rename the file to a .txt file, instead of a .csv.
 Excel 2007 should then automatically load the text import wizard.
 You may find other benefits to, in being able to define how excel should handle the data in each column.